The ONLY Landscaping Email Marketing Guide You Need

 Understanding the nuances and categorizing your contacts will help you get more context and deliver better relevancy.

-Imagine sending a newly launched lawn mower feature to a senior.
-Do you think the content would be of any use for them?
 What if you turned that email around to explain how seniors can use the lawn mower and which choice would be best for them (robotic mower vs diesel one that requires pulling a jammed rusted chord to start)?
 Wouldn’t that be more helpful?

-This is one example where context can make all the difference between your email being read you get a call, and your email being moved to the archive or for worse, sent to spam.
+This is one example where context can make all the difference between your email being read, you get a call, and your email being moved to the archive, or for worse, sent to spam.

 The only secret sauce here is “knowing your audience”.
 When you know who your contact is, you’re better able to deliver the right message to the right person at the right time.

-Landscaping email marketing Strategies
+Landscaping Email Marketing Strategies

 How to create your email marketing strategy